Introduction: Non-Financial Back Company

 India’s FinTech environment entails a hallmark owing to the presence of diverse elements in the markets and the varied applications.
 It has been taken into account that the industries that are emerging focus on reaping benefits from the effects of agglomeration but on the other side FinTech does not approve of this trend.
 FinTech is expanding its reach to smaller cities besides being established in metropolitan cities.

 Can banks and FinTechs be Bound by Collaboration?

 FinTechs are now not judged as presenting a threat to the banks.
 They are not considered as being disruptive.
 As supported by evidence and expert opinion it has come to light that FinTechs are acting to forge a balance in the financial and banking realm.

 Banks are trying to get familiar with the idea of bringing the use of technological innovation in carrying out their routine activities.
-They are welcoming to invest in the FinTech companies and setting to launch the related subsidiaries.
+They are welcoming to invest in the FinTech companies and set to launch the related subsidiaries.

-Banks and non-banks are forging partnerships and coming into collaboration so that the Indian consumer can be provided access to the innovation-enabled services.
+Banks and non-banks are forging partnerships and coming into collaboration so that the Indian consumer can be provided access to innovation-enabled services.
 In a bid to reap profits, an attempt is being chalked out to extend diversified services like brokerage and insurance.